AN/PSQ-42: Design and features

 The AN/PSQ-42 combines two image intensification tubes with an uncooled thermal imager and is able to operate in an I²-only mode or a fusion mode that combines I² with a thermal image overlay.
-The overlay is also capable of displaying a compass and augmented reality data from a Nett Warrior device.
+The overlay is also capable of displaying augmented reality data including navigational and targeting waypoints, a compass, Blue Force tracking an other imagery from a Nett Warrior device, generally an Android phone running ATAK software, and connecting to certain models of thermal weaponsight to wireless transmit a camera feed, allowing users to aim their weapon around a corner or without shouldering.
 The ENVG-B uses L3Harris' proprietary SuperGain image-intensification tubes, claimed to provide better image gain and brightness than previous Generation 3 image intensifier tubes.
 The ENVG-B can also display wirelessly transmitted weapon sight crosshair and thermal imagery from the Family of Weapon Sights-Individual (FWS-I) thermal imager mounted on a weapon.
 The image-intensifying tubes also allows the user to illuminate, designate, and engage targets conventionally with weapon-mounted infrared laser pointer-illuminator devices such as the AN/PEQ-15.

 The entire ENVG-B assembly consists of the ENVG-B goggles themselves, Positioning Assembly (PA), Helmet Mount Assembly (HMA) and battery pack.
 In a fashion similar to the AN/PSQ-20 and AN/PVS-31, the ENVG-B does not receive power from a battery within the goggle housing itself (such as in the AN/PVS-14).
 Instead, the goggle receives power from the battery pack mounted on the rear of the soldier's helmet via a circuit that traverses the HMA and PA, with hotshoe connectors at the interface between those components.
 This shifts the center mass of an ENVG-B equipped helmet toward the wearer's neck, resulting in a more ergonomic balance and reducing neck strain, especially in the prone.
 The ENVG-B assembly can be mounted on the ACH, ECH and IHPS helmets.
 A special helmet cover designed to conceal the battery pack and HMA exists for these helmets.

+Like the AN/PVS-31, the ENVG-B features articulation allowing the user to simply move one or both eyepieces to the side for a "low-profile stow" position while the universal mount itself allows the user to also flip the entire bridge upwards for a higher stow.

 A small infrared illuminator is built into the housing for viewing handheld items like a map, weapon, or radio screen.
 A gain control knob is centrally mounted on the bridge of the goggle housing.
 Both the eyepieces and objective lenses are capable of affixing a protective sacrificial lens, and the objective lenses have removable protective rubber caps with lanyards.